The journey from baptism to confirmation calls us to:

 Empower our youth to live a life faithful to Jesus Christ through their choice and actions in a world much larger than their own. ~Christian Education Mission Statement

-Church School for Children & Youth continues virtually through the Pandemic
+Church School for Children & Youth has returned,

 Immanuel Church School

 The IMMANUEL CHURCH SCHOOL welcomes your child!
 It is in session from the second Sunday of September through early June in the Peaceable Kingdom (lower level), accessible from both the northeast and southeast stairways.

 CHILD CARE for infants and toddlers is provided throughout the year on Sunday mornings from 8:45 a.m.
 (9:45 a.m. during the summer) until noon in the Nursery, located at the bottom of the northeast stairway.
 A "cry room" is also available on the second floor for parents who need an alternative space with a child during the worship service.